 Educational service of the poor continues to be relevant for our time and essential for the Brothers and Lasallians.
 The effort required of each one of us is one of conversion of the heart and of the mind.

-Therefore, We, a diverse community of teachers, learners, alumni, parents and volunteers, comprise DeLaSalle High School.
-Our mission is to serve students from Minneapolis and surrounding communities who seek a high-quality, values-based, academic preparation for life.
-We at DeLaSalle High School fulfill this mission, in part, by respecting and affirming our heritage as a Catholic high school in the Lasallian tradition.
+Therefore, We, a diverse community of teachers, learners, alumni, parents and supporters, comprise DeLaSalle High School.
+Our mission is to serve students and families who seek a high-quality, values-based academic preparation for life.
+We at DeLaSalle fulfill this mission, in part, by respecting and affirming our heritage as a Catholic high school in the Lasallian tradition.

 John Baptist de La Salle was the first son of wealthy parents living in France over 300 years ago.
 Born at Reims, John Baptist de La Salle received the tonsure at age eleven and named Canon of the Reims Cathedral at sixteen.
 Though he had to assume the administration of family affairs after his parents died, he completed his theological studies and was ordained a priest on April 9, 1678.
 Two years later he received a doctorate in theology.
 Meanwhile he became tentatively involved with a group of rough and barely literate young men in order to establish schools for poor boys.

 Moved by the plight of the poor who seemed so “far from salvation”, he abandoned his family home, moved in with the teachers, renounced his position as Canon and his wealth, and so formed the community that became known as the Brothers of the Christian Schools.

 His enterprise met opposition who resisted the creation of a new form of religious life, a community of consecrated laymen to conduct gratuitous schools “together and by association.”
 The educational establishment resented his innovative methods and his insistence on gratuity for all, regardless of whether they could afford to pay.